 To get rid of those pipes, planet eclipse had to modify a lot of things in GTEK 170r to save up some space.
 The regulator is now sitting inside the grip frame which deals with the most expensive markers is.

-Speaking of markers, check out our blog on the latest markers of 2021.
+Speaking of markers, check out our blog articles on electronic markers or this one about the latest markers of 2022.

 Why choose planet eclipse GTEK 170r